 Generally, the southern area warms up first and the Sakura trees in those areas would bloom earlier, while the Northern area might not see Sakura blooming until a month later.
 This is why the forecast is such a big deal, as it allows visitors to maximize their time in Japan.

 Hanami: The Japanese Sakura-viewing tradition

-If you happen to be in Japan during this time you can try participating in Hanami, but you need to know what to expect – the parks can get very crowded and getting the best viewing spot is extremely competitive.
+If you happen to be in Japan during this time you can definitely participate in Hanami, but you need to know what to expect – the parks can get very crowded and getting the best viewing spot is extremely competitive.
 You can read more about Hanami and etiquette during Hanami here.

 You don’t have to actually picnic though, you can also just visit the park and just walk around while enjoying the flowers.
 This is what we did when we visited Arashiyama in Kyoto – we found a park by the river with tons of Sakura trees and just sat around while watching the pink flower.
-There are usually plenty of street food and snack vendors around the park in case you get hungry!
+There are usually plenty of street food and snack vendors around the park in case you get hungry.

-Traditional Food you can enjoy during Sakura Season
+Traditional Food you can enjoy during the Sakura Season

 2. Sakura Mochi